5 Family Christmas Activities That Aren’t Opening Presents or Eating Food

 Even if you just drop them off at the front desk of a charity, I’m sure someone will be grateful for the packages.

-You can also make these blessings bags for the homeless and include hand warmers and blankets for the cold winter nights.
+You can also make these blessings bags for the homeless and include hand warmers and blankets for cold winter nights.

 Candy Cane Hunt